fjoanis/reverserl/README.md

 The goal of this example is to show how to create an Erlang project that isn't too far from an actual real-world application.

+* This is still work in progress.
+See TODO list at the end. *

 License
 =======